Can We Predict Before Executing Machine Learning Agents?: Preference Corpus Curation

 \subsection{Dataset Curation and Instantiation}

-To ensure rigorous evaluation, we implement an \textbf{Expert-in-the-Loop} pipeline to prune raw trajectories into \textbf{895} high-quality instances.
-This process involves deduplication, automated taxonomy tagging, and expert sampling to cap dominant methods and ensure algorithmic diversity.
-Subsequently, we instantiate the dataset by exhaustively generating pairwise combinations from this curated corpus.
+For rigorous evaluation, we implement an \textbf{Expert-in-the-Loop} pipeline to prune raw trajectories into \textbf{895} high-quality instances.
+This process involves deduplication, taxonomy tagging, and expert sampling to cap dominant methods and ensure algorithmic diversity.
+Next, we instantiate the dataset by exhaustively generating pairwise combinations from this curated corpus.
 We apply strict filtering to discard ambiguous pairs and balance the ground-truth winner's position to mitigate position bias~\cite{Shi2024judingthejudges}.
 This yields a final dataset of \textbf{18,438 comparisons} (Figure~\ref{fig:main}(c)), utilizing \textbf{micro-averaged accuracy} as the primary metric.